* This is the Consumer Version. *

 Excess abdominal fat increases the risk of high blood pressure, coronary artery disease, and type 2 diabetes.

-Doctors measure waist circumference, blood pressure, and fasting blood sugar and fat (lipid) levels.
+To diagnose metabolic syndrome, doctors measure waist circumference, blood pressure, and fasting blood sugar and fat (lipid) levels.

 Exercise, changes in eating habits, behavioral techniques, and drugs may be used to help people lose weight.